 CCF’s mission is to be the internationally recognized center of excellence in the conservation of cheetahs and their ecosystems.
 CCF will work with all stakeholders to develop best practices in research, education, and land use to benefit all species, including people.

-CCF is an international non-profit organization headquartered in Namibia, with operations in the United States, Canada, and the United Kingdom, and partner organizations in several other nations.
+CCF is an international non-profit organization headquartered in Namibia, with operations in the United States, Canada, Australia, Italy and the United Kingdom, and partner organizations in several other nations.